-Balázs has been working at the University since 1995.
-His current teaching activities are mainly related to regional studies – regional economics, policy, programming.
-His current research is focused on regional policy in the EU after 2014, locally based economic development and theories of economic growth and development at the regional level.
+Balázs’ current teaching activities are mainly related to regional studies – regional economics, policy, programming.
+His current research is focused on regional policy in the EU after 2014, locally based economic development and theories of economic growth and development at the regional level, including:

 - financial geography: financial centres and the spatial aspects of capital flows in the new millennium, the mechanisms governing the spatial spread of the financial crisis

 - economic and regional development and regional policies of Germany, the USA, Great Britain, Spain, Romania, Poland and China

 - regional policy of the EU after 2014

 - regional economics: endogenous and competitive development theories.